ShawxingKwok/Tracer/README.md

 }

 dependencies {
-    // Keep this version latest but the prefix can't be higher than your kotlin version
+    // Keep this version latest but the prefix can't be higher than your kotlin version. ksp 'io.github.apollokwok:tracer-common-compiler:1.7.20-1.1.0'
-    // (`1.7.21`).
-    ksp 'io.github.apollokwok:tracer-common-compiler:1.7.20-1.1.0'
-    // Keep this version latest but not higher than the version above (`1.7.20-1.1.0`). implementation 'io.github.apollokwok:tracer-common-annotations:1.7.20-1.1.0' }
+    // Keep this version latest but not higher than the version above. implementation 'io.github.apollokwok:tracer-common-annotations:1.7.20-1.1.0' }
 //endregion
 ```

-## Accidents
-Type arguments might not be able to be analyzed, like `Int` in `List<Int>`.
-Invalidating caches and
-restarting your IDE may help.

 ## Deficiency and its expected resolution by IDE